Suhasini240/Suhasini240.github.io/README.md

 ---

 ##  About Me
-I’m a **Master’s student in Applied Analytics at Columbia University (Dec 2025)** with **~2+ years of experience** across data analytics, data science, and strategy.
-My background combines **retail and fashion industry expertise** (M.S. in Business of Fashion, Rutgers) with strong technical skills in **Python, R, SQL, Power BI, Tableau, and NLP**.

-I’m passionate about turning complex data into **clear, actionable insights** that drive smarter decisions in **retail, healthcare, and product analytics**.
+I’m a Data Analyst with ~2+ years of experience across data analytics, data science, and strategy.
+I specialize in transforming complex datasets into clear, actionable insights that drive smarter decisions in retail, healthcare, and product analytics.
+What drives me is delivering value to customers by combining technical expertise in SQL, Python, R, and BI tools with a strong business orientation.
+I’m passionate about building data solutions that not only uncover insights but also create meaningful impact in the way organizations innovate and grow.

 ---